mneuronico/multi-agent-system-library/README.md

 manager = AgentSystemManager(
     base_directory="path/to/your/base_dir",  # Default is the current working directory. api_keys_path="path/to/your/api_keys.env",  # Default is .env
+    costs_path="path/to/your/costs.json", # default is costs.json in the base dir
     general_system_description="This is a description for the overall system.", # Default: "This is a multi agent system." functions="my_fns_file.py", # Default: "fns.py"
     default_models=[{"provider": "groq", "model": "llama-3.1-8b-instant"}],